Think you stack up with best Tetris players in the South? Prove it!

 - In the event that more than one person can achieve our set score (500,000) for the LPGE Southern Qualifier, the highest score of the Expo will take precedence and that player will be awarded the trip to compete in the CTWC.

-- In the event that more than one person maxes out the score (999,999), a playoff would take place Sunday at 5pm during the Let’s Play Gaming Expo, best two out of three, and would be streamed live.
+- In the event that more than one person maxes out the score (999,999), a playoff would take place Sunday at 5pm during the Let’s Play Gaming Expo, best two out of three.

 - One round trip ticket to Portland, Oregon